-In some cases, the force of a fall can cause rebar to push through the plastic cap and still impale a worker, or the worker can be impaled by the rebar and the cap together.
+In some cases, the force of a fall can cause a rebar to push through the plastic cap and still impale a worker, or the worker can be impaled by the rebar and the cap together.

 Only re-bar caps designed to provide impalement protection, such as those containing steel reinforcement, should be used to protect against impalement.